-Professor Jarrod Wong is Co-Director of the Global Center for Business and Development.
-He is a scholar in international dispute resolution and has been published in the Yale Journal of International Law, Columbia Journal of Transnational Law, Minnesota Law Review, Tulane Law Review, George Mason Law Review, Florida State University Law Review, and Pepperdine Law Review, among others.
-In particular, Professor Wong has written on complex problems in investor-state arbitration and delivered his papers at major international arbitration conferences around the world, including the Seventh Annual Fordham Law School Conference on International Arbitration and Mediation, the Fifteenth Investment Treaty Forum of the British Institute of International and Comparative Law, and the Annual International Arbitration Conference held at the National Taiwan University.
+Jarrod Wong is Professor of Law and Co-Director of the Global Center for Business and Development.
+He is a scholar in international dispute resolution and has been published in the Yale Journal of International Law, Columbia Journal of Transnational Law, NYU Journal of Law & Politics, Minnesota Law Review, George Mason Law Review, Tulane Law Review and Florida State University Law Review, among others.
+In particular, Professor Wong has written on complex problems in investor-state arbitration and delivered his papers at major international arbitration conferences around the world, including the Investment Treaty Forum of the British Institute of International and Comparative Law, the Annual International Arbitration Conference at National Taiwan University, and the Annual Fordham Law School Conference on International Arbitration and Mediation.

-Professor Wong was Co-Chair of the 114th Annual Meeting of the American Society of International Law (ASIL) in 2020.
-The 4-day Annual Meeting attracts over 1,000 attendees, features over 230 speakers, and is one of the largest annual international law events in the U.S., if not the world.
-He also serves on the ASIL Executive Committee, was the immediate past Co-Chair of the ASIL International Economic Law Interest Group, and co-chaired the 2018 ASIL Research Forum at UCLA Law.
+In addition to representing the American Society of International Law (ASIL) in UNCITRAL Working Group III, Professor Wong also serves on the ASIL Nominating Committee, which is involved in shaping the leadership of ASIL.
+He also previously served on the ASIL Executive Committee and was Co-Chair of ASIL’s 114th Annual Meeting in 2020.
+The 4-day Annual Meeting attracted over 1,000 attendees, featured over 230 speakers, and is one of the largest annual international law events in the U.S., if not the world.
+Additionally, he was Co-Chair of the ASIL International Economic Law Interest Group, and co-chaired the 2018 ASIL Research Forum at UCLA Law.

 LLM, University of Chicago

-The Vienna Convention and the Ordinary Meaning of International Law, 46 Yale Journal of International Law __ (forthcoming 2021) (with Brian G. Slocum)
+The Vienna Convention and the Ordinary Meaning of International Law, 46 Yale Journal of International Law 191 (2021) (with Brian G. Slocum)

 Panel Proceedings: International Arbitration In The Asia-Pacific: Prospects And Challenges Of A Dynamic And Growing Field , 112 American Society Of International Law Proceedings 97 (2018) (as moderator with co-panelists at the 2018 ASIL Annual Meeting)